andregranberg/mcp-movies/server/README.md

 1. **list_movies** - Returns a list of all movies in the database
 2. **get_movie_info** - Returns detailed information about a specific movie

-## Development
+## Development Workflow

-To update the server code:
-1. Modify mcp-server-http.js
-2. Restart the server
+1. **Development**: Make changes locally and test with `npm run dev`
+2. **Commit and Push**: Commit changes to GitHub from your main computer
+3. **Deploy**: Pull updates on the Raspberry Pi

+### Environment Configuration

+The server uses environment variables for configuration:
+- `PORT`: Port to run the server on (default: 3001)
+- `NODE_ENV`: Environment mode (development or production)
+- `ENABLE_DNS_REBINDING_PROTECTION`: Enable DNS rebinding protection in production

+Copy `.env.example` to `.env` and modify as needed for local development.

 ## Network Configuration

+- In development mode, binds to `localhost` only
-- Binds to 0.0.0.0:3001 to accept connections from any interface
+- In production mode, binds to `0.0.0.0` to accept connections from any interface
 - Uses HTTP Streamable transport for efficient communication